Modern Foreign Languages Curriculum

 • 45 minutes (Foundation Tier), 1 hour (Higher Tier)

-• There will be questions in English and French about the written passages and there will be a translation from French into English.
+• There will be questions in English and French or Spanish about the written passages and there will be a translation from French or Spanish into English.

 Speaking